amohan601/dataengineering-zoomcamp2024/week_3_data_warehouse/README.md

 ### 2. Bigquery and ML on yellow trip data
 To learn Bigquery and ML usage use the scripts <a href="./db_scripts/yellow_taxi_data_bigquery_ml.sql">Yellow taxi bigquery & ml scripts</a> to run in bigquery and generate a model <br/>

+Bigquery can be used used to train a linear regression model on yellow taxi data.
+We are psasing tip_amount as target label.
+The goal of ML training is to predict the tip_amount for a ride. it uses training, evaluation, and test data split from this dataset to perform training, evaluation of trained model, and testing the model.
+Once a model is created hyperparameter tuning is done again and retrained.

-Once the model is generated it can be deployed in docker container for performing prediction
+Once the model is generated it can be deployed in docker container for performing prediction.

 ### 3. Homework for week 3